 Actions in this category are important, but not urgent.
-This means you want to do these action items, but instead of doing it right now, you should plan these action items.
+This means you want to do these action items, but instead of doing them right now, you should plan these action items.

 Actions that are not important but are urgent, are actions that you should not do yourself.
 These are prime candidates to delegate to a competent co-worker.
 Are there any co-workers for who these actions are Important?
 If they are, great!
 Delegate it, but if they are not, it might be time to reconsider your priorities.

 Actions in these categories are not important and not urgent.
 Why do we have actions here?
-In our personal life, these usually are things that are fun to do.
-If any work related actions end up here, it is best to eliminate those actions.
+In our personal lives, these usually are things that are fun to do.
+If any work-related actions end up here, it is best to eliminate those actions.

 Since you now know what the Eisenhower matrix is, and how to use it to determine what to do with our actions.
-Lets take a look on how we can use it in a retrospective form.
+Let’s take a look at how we can use it in a retrospective form.

 First of all, we need a retrospective form to gather action items to prioritize.
-There are several forms to do this, but they all point to the basics of a retrospective: What went well?, what didn’t work?
+There are several forms to do this, but they all point to the basics of a retrospective: What went well? what didn’t work?
 What should we start doing?
 I usually use https://funretrospectives.com to find a form.
-You cannot go wrong with the starfish (https://www.funretrospectives.com/starfish/) or the hot air balloon (https://www.funretrospectives.com/hot-air-balloon-bad-weather/).
+Or check any retrospectives I have blogged about in the retrospective category.
+You cannot go wrong with the starfish or the hot air balloon.
 Once you gathered insights, we can move to the next step

 Placing them on the Matrix

-In preparation of this retrospective, print the matrix, or draw it on a whiteboard.
+In preparation for this retrospective, print the matrix, or draw it on a whiteboard.
 As a next step, we want to cover the name of the zones (Do, Schedule, Delegate, Eliminate).
-Nobody wants to place their actions on the eliminate zone if they know if before hand 😉
+Nobody wants to place their actions on the eliminate zone if they know it beforehand 😉

 When you have all the actions from the previous activity, gather the group around the matrix.
 Grab the actions, and let the entire group decide where should each action item go.

 The delegate zone is not a category you want to focus on for this retrospective.
 Discuss the zone briefly, and move to plan.
-Any actions in plan, can be assigned for people to plan in the long term.
+Any actions in the plan can be assigned for people to plan in the long term.

 Finally, we are in the magic zone.
 The do zone.
 These are the real outcome of this retrospective.
-The entire group decided these actions where worth to act on now.
+The entire group decided these actions were worth acting on now.
 Discuss each action one by one.
 If anyone speaks up about an action, assign them as the one to work on that action, if they feel this is important, they are more likely to do it.